AtulSinghArora/QR/FRIA2018/README.md

 ## Documents

+Click on the document of interest.
+On the page that opens there's also a download button.

 * [Extended abstract of the 1/10 result](./QIP_abstract_WCF_1by10_jEdit2.pdf) | This was written for submission to QIP 2018.
 * [Poster for the 1/10 result](./QIPposter.pdf) | This was presentad at QIP 2018.
 * [Draft of the 1/10 bias protocol](./WCF_1by10_locked.pdf) | This is password protected.